shanvijha30/shanvijha30/README.md

 - 📫 How to reach me **shanvijha3012@gmail.com**

-- 📚 I love reading books and travelling 🌎
+- 📚 Food and Travel goes well for me 🌎

 - ✨ Be happy!!